CHAU DOC, THE AQUATIC CHARM AT THE GATES OF CAMBODIA

 Meeting with the Cham ethnic minority

 Take advantage of your stay in Chau Doc to meet the Cham ethnic minority.
 The Cham are the descendants of the civilization of the Champa kingdom which radiated on the coast of central Vietnam until the 15th century.
-Their territories conquered by the Vietnamese, the Cham migrated to southern Vietnam and Cambodia.
+When their territories were conquered by the Vietnamese, the Cham migrated to southern Vietnam and Cambodia.
 The discovery of a Cham village will allow you to learn more about this people with well-preserved ancestral traditions, as evidenced by the magnificent Masjid Al Ehsan mosque in the village of Da Phuoc, built in 1937 and renovated in 1992.
 You will notice that the women of the ethnic group are dressed in a traditional way with beautiful coloured fabrics that cover their beautiful black hair.

-Best season to visit Chau Doc :
+Best season to visit Chau Doc:

 It is best to visit Chau Doc between November and April during the dry season.
 Don't worry, during the rainy season, the storms are intense but brief and the sun quickly returns!